-Excused absences are enumerated under California Education Code 48205, and include the following reasons:
+Excused Absences.
+California Education Code 48205 states the following absence types are excused:

-- Due to his or her verified illness. - Due to quarantine under the direction of a county or city health officer. - For the purpose of having medical, dental, optometric, or chiropractic services rendered.

-• For the purpose of attending the funeral services of a member of his or her immediate family, so long as the absence is not more than one day if the service is conducted in California and not more than three days if the service is conducted outside California.

-• For the purpose of jury duty.

-• Due to the illness or medical appointment during school hours of a child of whom the student is the custodial parent.

-• For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of his or her religion, attendance at religious retreats, or when the student's absence has been requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board.
+- 1. Due to his or her illness. - 2.
+Due to guarantine under the direction of a county or city health officer. - 3.
+For the purpose of having medical, dental, optometric, or chiropractic services rendered. - 4.
+For the purpose of attending the funeral services of a member of his or her immediate family, so long as the absence is not more than one day if the service is conducted in California and not more than three days if the service is conducted outside California. - 5.
+For the purpose of jury duty. - 6.
+Due to the illness or medical appointment during school hours of a child of whom the student is the custodial parent. - 7.
+For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of his or her religion, attendance at religious retreats, or when the student's absence has been requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board.

-• For the purpose of spending time with a member of the pupil's immediate family, who is an active duty member of the uniformed services, and has been called to duty for, is on leave from, or has immediately returned from, deployment in a combat zone or combat support position.
+- 8. For the purpose of spending time with a member of the pupil's immediate family, who is an active duty member of the uniformed services, and has been called to duty for, is on leave from, or has immediately returned from, deployment in a combat zone or combat support position.
+Immediate family means the parent or guardian, brother or sister, grandparent and any other relative living in the household of the pupil. - 9.
+For the purpose of attending the pupil's naturalization ceremony to become a United States citizen